You need to revamp your careers page. Now.

 Attract top candidates

-Creating a good careers page ensures that you attract the best possible candidates for your roles.
+Creating a good careers page for 2020 ensures that you attract the best possible candidates for your roles.

 Being clear on your company, your available positions and what you require from the candidate is a sure way of getting the best talent.